Please "LIKE" the Political Science at NOVA-Alexandria Facebook site: https://www.facebook.com/PoliticalScienceNOVAAlexandria

 For advisement, appointments are necessary, even if during office hours.
 No drop-ins for advisement, but feel free to drop in to make an appointment.

-Office Hours for Spring 2015 Semester:
+Office Hours for Fall 2015 Semester:

 NOTE: No appointments during the last week of classes or during final exam week, and limited availability the week before the last week of classes.